Direct finiteness of representable regular rings with involution: Preliminaries

 A ring $R$ is [\emph{von Neumann}] \emph{regular} if for any $a\in R$, there is an element $x\in R$ such that $axa=a$; such an element is called a \emph{quasi-inverse} of $a$.
 If, for all $a$, $x$ can be chosen a unit, then $R$ is \emph{unit regular}.
 Examples of such are the $\End(V_F)$, $\dim V_F<\omega$.
 A detailed discussion of direct finiteness in regular rings is given in Goodearl \cite{good}.
 A regular $*$-ring is $*$-\emph{regular} if $xx^*=0$ only for $x=0$.

 In a regular ring, any left cancellable $a$ has a left inverse; indeed $axa=a$ implies $xa=1$.
 If $xa=1$ and $aua=a$ with a unit $u$ then $a=u^{-1}$ and $x=a^{-1}$.
 It follows \begin{fact}\lab{un} In a directly finite regular ring every left cancellable element is a unit -- similarly on the right.
-Every unit regular ring is directly finite. \end{fact}
+Every unit regular ring is directly finite. \end{fact} \begin{fact} If $R$ is a regular subring of the ring $R`$ and $r \in R$ a unit in $R'$ then $r$ is a unit in $R$. \end{fact}

 We recall some basic concepts and facts from \cite{act} (here, $\Lambda$ can be taken the $\ast$-ring of integers).
 In the sequel, $F$ will be a division ring endowed with an involution and $V_F$ a [right] $F$-vector space of $\dim V_F>1$ endowed with a non-degenerate sesquilinear form $\sk{.}{.}$ which is \emph{orthosymmetric}, that is $\sk{v}{w}=0$ iff $\sk{w}{v}=0$.
 Such space will be called \emph{pre-hermitean} and denoted by $V_F$, too.
 Within such space, any endomorphism $\varphi$ has at most one adjoint $\varphi^*$; and these $\varphi$ form a subring of $\End(V_F)$ which is a $\ast$-ring $\LEnd(V_F)$ under the involution $\varphi\mapsto \varphi^*$.
 For $\dim V_F<\omega$, $\LEnd(V_F)$ contains all of $\End(V_F)$.
 A [faithful] \emph{representation} of a $\ast$-ring $R$ is an embedding of $R$ into some $\LEnd(V_F)$.